jpype-project/jpype/doc/userguide.rst

 is written using Cython .pxi files for speed.
 It does not include a method to represent primitive arrays, thus Python list must be converted whenever an array needs to be passed as an argument or a return.
 This seems pretty prohibitive for scientific code.
-PyJnius to still be in active development.
+PyJnius appears is still in active development.

 `Javabridge <https://github.com/CellProfiler/python-javabridge/>`_
 ------------------------------------------------------------------